felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ## Idea 5: Use a red LED headlamp to read in the dark

-I find it really convenient not to depend on a light fixture to read.
+I find it convenient not to depend on a light fixture to read.
 Next to my bed, I keep a head lamp to read a few pages before going to sleep.
 It is simply more convenient and comfortable that other alternatives.